pguardati/stack-overflow-contrib/neuron_spike_simulation/README.md

 The framework contains:
 - an implementation of the HH model
-- a script to compute and plot the predictions of how many spikes a neuron does, as function of the input stimulus and the surface area of an electrode
+- a script to compute and plot the predictions of how many spikes a neuron does, as function of the input stimulus and the surface area of the neuron
 - a script to search the values of the input stimulus and the surfaces area that makes the model to fit the experimental data